 At least a hundred times I tried getting into yoga on my own.
 I’d download videos, pay for subscriptions online to streams and simple study up on poses or stretches.
 What finally got me into the groove though was investing in myself and joining a full-on studio.
 The one near my apartment in London is luckily super close, fairly affordable and just the motivation I need to get deep into daily practice.
+My friend has told me that anyone who would like to have some yoga sessions can also enjoy the experience in the comfort of your own home!

 I personally think that dragging yourself to classes, even when you rather have a margarita any day of the week, is one of the best ways to start a new fitness or wellness habit.
 Once you feel steadier after a few months you can try some alternative methods, but classes hold you accountable and can push you harder than you’d push yourself.
 Changing up you routine can have a similar effect – As my friends and I found out while trekking through Germany’s Black Forest this week!